Azareal/Gosora/README.md

 # Features
 Basic Forum Functionality.
 All of the little things you would expect of any forum software.
-E.g. Moderation, Custom Themes, Avatars, and so on.
+E.g. Common Moderation features, modlogs, theme system, avatars, bbcode parser, markdown parser, report system, per-forum permissions, group permissions and so on.

 Custom Pages.
 Under development.
 The Control Panel portion is incomplete, but you can create them by hand today.
 They're basically html/templates templates in the /pages/ folder.

 Emojis.
 Allow your users to express themselves without resorting to serving tons upon tons of image files.

 In-memory static file, forum and group caches.
-We're pondering over extending this solution over to topics, users, etc.
+We have a slightly more dynamic cache for users and topics.

-A profile system including profile comments and moderation tools for the profile owner.
+A profile system, including profile comments and moderation tools for the profile owner.

-A template engine which compiles templates down into machine code.
-Over ten times faster than html/templates.
+A template engine which compiles templates down to machine code.
+Over thirty times faster than html/templates, although it does remove some of the hand holding to achieve this.
 Compatible with templates written for html/templates, you don't need to learn any new templating language.

 A plugin system.
 More on this to come.

 A responsive design.
 Looks great on mobile phones, tablets, laptops, desktops and more!

-Other modern features like alerts, advanced dashboard, etc.
+Other modern features like alerts, likes, advanced dashboard with live stats (CPU, RAM, online user count, and so on), etc.

 # Dependencies